Establishing significance of gravitational-wave signals from a single observatory in the PyCBC offline search: Going beyond the edge of the noise distribution

 \section{Going beyond the edge of the noise distribution}

 In order to assign a false alarm rate to a candidate event, we compare a ranking statistic - a measure of how signal-like we think the event is - to a background, counting the rate of background events ranked higher than our candidate event. \PYCBC coincident searches use time shifts, where the triggers from each detector are shifted relative to the others in order to build up a background which is entirely made up of events which cannot possibly be real, as the time shifts are far greater than the time taken for the \ac{GW} to travel between detectors.
-However when considering the background of single-detector events, we cannot build up this background through time shifts, and so we need an alternative method to generate the background.
+However when considering the background of single-detector events, we cannot build up this background through time shifts, and so we need an alternative method to \inserted{approximate} the background.

-Without any form of extrapolation, the highest-ranked single-detector event in a search would have a \ac{FAR} of one per the live time of the search under the assumption that it, and all lower-ranked triggers, are noise.
+Without any form of extrapolation, the highest-ranked single-detector event in a search would have a \ac{FAR} of one per the live time of the search under the assumption that it, and all lower-ranked \inserted{events}, are noise.
 The \GSTLAL-based \ac{CBC} search uses extrapolation based on a KDE approach \citep{Messick:2016aqy}.
-Other methods use signal and noise populations to estimate a \pastro{} based on assumptions of the noise distribution beyond the loudest-ranked trigger.
+Other methods use signal and noise populations to estimate a \pastro{} based on assumptions of the noise distribution beyond the loudest-ranked \inserted{event}.
 One option for this is to use the expected signal distribution, normalised to assume a certain number of signals above the second-loudest noise candidate \citep{Callister:2017urp}.
 Alternatively, one can form the noise distribution by assuming it is proportional to the signal density function at high statistic, normalised so that one noise event is expected between the event and next-loudest event \citep{Nitz:2020naa}.

 Here we outline a method to estimate single-detector event significance beyond this limit without assuming any signal distribution through simple extrapolation of the background.
-As we do not assume any signal distribution, we are able to estimate the \ac{FAR} based solely on the noise distribution, which is more appropriate where the signal distribution is unknown or poorly-known.
+As we do not assume any signal distribution, we are able to estimate the \ac{FAR} based solely on the noise distribution, which is more appropriate where the signal distribution is unknown or poorly-known. \inserted{A single-detector event cannot a priori be considered as signal or noise, and so we estimate the bulk distribution of events and assume that it is dominated by noise events; this is a safe assuption in current detectors.}